Attic Problems and Attic Conversions — From Ice Dams to Livable Space

 • Insulation strategy for your climate zone (different from every other room)

-• Knee wall layout to maximize usable floor area
+• Knee wall layout to maximize usable floor area (for conversions)

 • Egress requirement analysis — window size, height, location